pdm-project/pdm/docs/docs/usage/project.md

 See the current cache usage by typing `pdm cache info`.
 Besides, you can use `add`, `remove` and `list` subcommands to manage the cache content.
 Find the usage by the `--help` option of each command.

-## How we make PEP 582 packages available to the Python interpreter

-Thanks to the [site packages loading](https://docs.python.org/3/library/site.html) on Python startup.
-It is possible to patch the `sys.path` by executing the `sitecustomize.py` shipped with PDM.
-The interpreter can search the directories for the nearest `__pypackage__` folder and append it to the `sys.path` variable.